danieljprice/phantom/docs/getting-started/ozstar.rst

 ::

    $ cat .modules
+   module load intel-compilers/2023.0.0
+   module load ffmpeg/5.1.2
-   module load ifort
+   module load gompi/2023a
-   module load git
+   module load hdf5/1.14.0

 Then, add the following lines to your ~/.bashrc